-Iran goes to the polls as 'outsider' Rouhani seeks to liberalize country
+Rouhani takes strong lead in Iran's presidential election | CNN

 Rouhani stated the choice facing Iranians simply: “Our nation will announce if it continues on the path of peacefulness, or if it wants to choose tension.”

-For voter Hassan Rahmani, 34, maintaining good relations is key to Iran's future.
+For voter Hassan Rahmani, 34, in northern Tehran, maintaining good relations is key to Iran’s future.

 Ershan Nasroudi, 35, voiced a similar view.
 “We see that if you want to have a safe economy, if you want to have a better life for the people, you have to have relations with other countries,” he said.